 FAST consistently achieves these positive outcomes because the program utilizes evidence-based practices derived from social, behavioral and physiological science.
 Each process and activity is designed to respect FAST participants while adhering to the core research-based structure.

-Over 25 years ago, FAST was one of the first prevention and early intervention programs to develop practical applications for adult and children’s mental health research findings.
+FAST was one of the first prevention and early intervention programs to develop practical applications for adult and children’s mental health research findings.
 Today, FAST continues to evolve and improve by integrating new scientific findings into the program structure.
 The program’s theoretical foundations include:

 - Social ecology of child development